Bertini theorems revisited: Introduction

 \subsubsection{Bertini for schemes over a dvr}

-At present, very little is known about Bertini theorems for various properties of quasi-projective schemes over a base which is not a field.
-Such theorems turn out to be very useful whenever we need to use models for quasi-projective schemes defined over the quotient field of a discrete valuation ring.
-They have many applications in the study of class field theory and algebraic cycles over local fields.
+At present, we do not have many Bertini type theorems for properties like regularity, smoothness, reducedness and integrality for hypersurface sections of quasi-projective schemes over a discrete valuation ring.
+As noted above, such theorems are very useful in the study of class field theory and algebraic cycles on varieties over higher local fields.

-The Bertini-regularity theorem for schemes which are regular, flat and projective over a discrete valuation ring and whose reduced special fibers are strict normal crossing divisors was proven by Jannsen-Saito \cite{JS} and Saito-Sato \cite{SS}.
-The normal crossing condition in the results of Jannsen-Saito and Saito-Sato was removed by Binda-Krishna in \cite[Proposition~2.3]{BK-2}.
+The Bertini-regularity theorem for schemes which are regular, flat and projective over a discrete valuation ring with normal crossing special fiber was proven by Jannsen-Saito \cite{JS} and Saito-Sato \cite{SS}.
+The normal crossing special fiber condition was recently removed by Binda-Krishna \cite{BK} under the condition that the residue field is infinite and perfect.
 A form of Bertini-normality theorem for affine and flat normal schemes over a discrete valuation ring was obtained by Horiuchi-Shimomoto \cite{HS} under some conditions on the ring.
 To our knowledge, apart from the above results, no other Bertini type result seems to be known for schemes over a discrete valuation ring.
-In this manuscript, we generalize the results of Jannsen-Saito, Saito-Sato and Binda-Krishna to arbitrary quasi-projective schemes (\S~\ref{sec:dvr*} for precise results).
+In this paper, we establish many of these results (see Theorems~\ref{thm:B-base-reg} and ~\ref{thm:B-Bertini-red}).
+In particular, we generalize the results of Jannsen-Saito, Saito-Sato and Binda-Krishna to arbitrary quasi-projective schemes.

-It will be interesting to obtain such Bertini type results for quasi-projective schemes over more general bases than the spectra of discrete valuation rings.
+It would be interesting to obtain such Bertini theorems for quasi-projective schemes over more general bases than the spectrum of a discrete valuation ring.
 Some results of this nature and their applications have been obtained in the past by Gabber-Liu-Lorenzini (see \cite[\S~2]{GLL-1} and \cite[\S~3.]{GLL}).